junh1024/junh1024-Documents/Music/How to make (good) mixes.md

 Instruments
 ---
 It's not uncommon to have a section of 8 bars where ingoing & outgoing songs are both played, maybe with a hipass on the incoming piece.
-Sometimes you might need more separation than EQ to help glue them together. you can use Yellow DrumExtract to isolate the drums, or you can use VSTi to recreate some motifs.
+Sometimes you might need more separation than EQ to help glue them together.
+You can use Yellow DrumExtract to isolate the drums, or you can use VSTi to recreate some motifs.
+As of mid-2020, there are 2 DJ apps that have vox/drums/other separation.
+I expect more will follow, and VSTs too.

 Fades
 ---